cyberman54/ESP32-Paxcounter/docs/configuration/index.md

 !!! tip

-	Bonus: If your LORAWAN network does not support network time, you can run a Node-Red timeserver application using the enclosed [**Timeserver code**](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/Node-RED/Timeserver.json).
+	If your LORAWAN network does not support network time, you can run a Node-Red timeserver application using the enclosed [**Timeserver code**](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/Node-RED/Timeserver.json).
 Configure the MQTT nodes in Node-Red for the LORAWAN application used by your paxocunter device.
 Time can also be set without precision liability, by simple remote command, see section remote control.

 ## Wall clock controller